mohitmishra786/inside-the-machine/_chapters/chapter-01-introduction-to-reverse-engineering.md

 5. **Research**: Find and read a case study of reverse engineering being used in a security context (vulnerability research, malware analysis, etc.).
 What techniques were used?
 What were the outcomes?

-These exercises will help you begin developing the practical skills and mindset needed for effective reverse engineering.
-Remember, the goal at this stage is familiarity and exploration, not mastery.